yhkwok326/CS506_final-/README.md

 We want to develop a deep learning-based system to automatically classify different stages (Mild_Demented,Moderate_Demented,Non_Demented,Very_Mild_Demented) of Alzheimer's disease using brain MRI scans.

 ## Goals
-1. Build a machine learning model that can classify Alzheimer's disease stages from MRI scans with accuracy exceeding 90%
+1. Build/use a machine learning model that can classify Alzheimer's disease stages from MRI scans with accuracy exceeding 90%
 2. Develop a system that can process and analyze MRI scans
 3. Generate attention maps highlighting the specific brain regions influencing the classification decision

-## Data Collection
-### Data Sources
+### Data Collection

 1. Primary Dataset: Kaggle Alzheimer's MRI Dataset (https://www.kaggle.com/datasets/borhanitrash/alzheimer-mri-disease-classification-dataset/data)
    - Contains labeled MRI scans of brain
    - Multiple classes representing different stages of Alzheimer's